akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_AWS_DYNAMODB_URL.md

 ```

 When the CLI asks for each value, provide your AWS Access Key ID, Secret Access Key, and Default region name but do so securely without exposing these details.

-### Step 4: Regular Audit and Update

-Regularly update and audit your IAM roles and permissions to ensure only necessary permissions are granted.

-### Step 5: Necessary Monitoring

-Keep track of the API calls in your AWS account by enabling AWS CloudTrail.
-This helps in tracking the changes and identifying any unauthorized or suspicious activity.

-## Conclusion

-Keep a practice of not exposing any sensitive data in AWS DynamoDB or any other AWS services as security should be a top concern while dealing with AWS services or any other similar services.
-Keep your data encrypted, use IAM roles, monitor your API calls and make regular audits to ensure your system's security.